-- The Broadband Funding Map published by the FCC pursuant to IIJA § 60105. - Data sets from state broadband deployment programs that rely on funds from the Capital Projects Fund and the State and Local Fiscal Recovery Funds administered by the U.S. Treasury.
+- The Broadband Funding Map published by the FCC pursuant to Infrastructure Investment and Jobs Act § 60105. - Data sets from state broadband deployment programs that rely on funds from the Capital Projects Fund and the State and Local Fiscal Recovery Funds administered by the U.S. Treasury.

-Texas and local data collections of existing enforceable commitments.
+BDO will review state and local data collections of existing enforceable commitments.
 Note that the only relevant enforceable commitments foreseen from the state of Texas are those funded by the Bringing Online Opportunities to Texas (BOOT) program, funded by the CPF.
 For local commitments, inquiries regarding local enforceable broadband commitments are currently underway.
 Some Texas communities have used local ARPA funds for broadband projects, but whether these projects created enforceable commitments that affect BEAD eligibility has not yet been determined.
 The BDO will continue to monitor and maintain an inventory of broadband projects and collect sufficient data to determine if the commitments will be met at the appropriate technical specifications to affect the list of BSLs eligible for BEAD funding throughout the challenge and subgrantee selection process.